Fantasy baseball daily notes for June 30

-The final weekend of the first half kicks off with a typical full Friday slate, all played under the lights.
-Aces are scant, but there's a nice array of spot-starters fortify your pitching as well as hitters to help make up ground as the fantasy week nears a close.
-Along those lines, teams are dipping into their farm system, so if you have a question on a player not featured, please take advantage of the comment section and I'll be sure to reply.
+The final weekend of the first half kicks off with a typical full Friday slate of MLB games, all played under the lights.
+Aces are scant, but there's a nice array of spot-starters to fortify your pitching as well as hitters to help you make up ground as the fantasy week nears a close.
+Along those lines, teams are dipping into their farm systems, so if you have a question on a player not featured, please take advantage of the comment section and I'll be sure to reply.

 Pitching